dragonflyoss/d7y.io/docs/operations/best-practices/security.md

 - Send a massive amount of traffic to the target network with the goal of consuming so much bandwidth that users are denied access.

-- Bandwitdh depletion attack: Flood Attack and Amplification attack.
+- Bandwidth depletion attack: Flood Attack and Amplification attack.

 ### What can Dragonfly do against DDoS attacks?